 The only downside to most car vacuums is the lack of power they have compared to other suction devices.
 For really dirty cars, you may need something with a larger capacity and more powerful motor.
 Wet/dry vacuums, often found in homes and wood shops for better suction, are the perfect option for a good, deep clean.
 When designed for use in a car, this type of vacuum is the best choice for tough jobs.

 The Ridgid 4 Gallon Wet Dry Vac is the tool to choose when nothing else will get the job done.
 As a wet/dry vacuum, the motor offers 5 horsepower which overshadows the normal handheld options you will find for the car.
-In addition to its sheer cleaning power, this vacuum's extension hose and 20-foot power cord provide ample reach to get a deep clean of the seats and the car's interior overall.
+Of course, its size and power means it weighs quite a bit more than your average car vacuum, clocking in at more than 18 pounds.
+In addition to its sheer cleaning power, this vacuum's extension hose, utility nozzle, specialized car nozzle, and 20-foot power cord provide ample reach to get a deep clean of the seats and the car's interior overall.

 The Hotor Corded Car Vacuum (view at Amazon) checks all of our essential boxes for a car vacuum: It’s portable and reliable, with a convenient 12V plug for on-the-go cleanups.
 You can trust its consistent suction to remove dust, dirt, and other annoying messes that accumulate in your car with ease.
 For a lower price, your best option is the GALSOAR Handheld Car Vacuum (view at Amazon), an affordable model that can tackle wet and dry messes anywhere in your car, thanks to its flexible hose and crevice attachments.